Your ideal role could be ...

 • Therapy: There are a range of careers such as respiratory and occupational therapy that don’t require a doctoral degree.
 These can be a good entry point to the medical field.

-• Medicine: While there are common professional degrees in medicine such as the MD and DO, there are careers that require less schooling that still involve patient care, such as a Physician’s Assistant.
+• Medicine: While there are common professional degrees in medicine such as the MD and DO, there are careers that require less schooling that still involve patient care, such as a physician’s assistant.

 • Nutrition and Athletic Training: Preventive wellness is an important part of health care, and these careers often only require a bachelor’s or master’s degree.